-Before treatment with microwave ablation, you will have a physical examination and medical history, and your physician may order one or more of the following tests:
+Before treatment with microwave ablation, the patient has a physical examination and medical history, and the physician may order one or more tests.

-Tell your doctor if you have any allergies to medication or have had problems with anesthesia.
-Your surgeon will give you any specific instructions about dietary or activity restrictions, and will also instruct you about whether you should take your regular medications prior to your procedure or on the day of the procedure.
-You also may be asked to not eat or drink after midnight on the night before your procedure.
-You may wish to ask a friend or family member to drive you to your procedure.
+Patients should tell their doctor about any allergies to medication or if they have had problems with anesthesia.
+The surgeon will give specific instructions about dietary or activity restrictions, and will also instruct whether it is safe take any regular medications prior to the procedure or on the day of the procedure.
+Patients also may be asked to not eat or drink after midnight on the night before their procedure, and they may wish to ask a friend or family member to drive them to their procedure.

-Your physician will use a CT scan to precisely locate the tumor.
-Once the tumor is located, the area on your chest through which the probes will be inserted will be cleaned and covered with a surgical drape.
-Your physician will then numb the insertion point with a local anesthetic and make a small incision and advance the antenna through the incision to the site of the tumor using CT guidance.
+The physician will use a CT scan to precisely locate the tumor.
+A small incision is made, and an antenna is advanced through the incision to the site of the tumor using CT guidance.

-Following your ablation procedure, you will be taken to an anesthesia recovery room where your vital signs will be monitored.
-In addition, you will have a chest x-ray to ensure that your lung has not collapsed from an air pocket created in the space between your lungs and chest wall (called a pneumothorax).
-If your physician finds a pneumothorax, which is rare but may occur during this type of procedure, you may have a tube inserted to remove the air.
+Following the ablation procedure, patients are taken to an anesthesia recovery room where their vital signs will be monitored.
+In addition, they will have a chest x-ray to ensure that their lung has not collapsed from an air pocket created in the space between their lungs and chest wall (called a pneumothorax).
+If the physician finds a pneumothorax, which is rare, they may have insert a tube to remove the air.

-Once you are stable, you may be transferred to a hospital room, where you may stay overnight.
-Typically patients are discharged within 24 to 48 hours after tumor ablation.
-Recovery is usually quick, and you should be able to resume normal activities within a few days.
-You may experience discomfort from the site where the ablation needle was inserted.
-In addition, you may experience fatigue, muscle ache, and possibly a low-grade fever (up to 102° Fahrenheit) for several days following your ablation procedure.
+Once stabilized, the patient may be transferred to a hospital room, and may stay overnight.
+Typically, patients are discharged within 24 to 48 hours after tumor ablation.
+Recovery is usually quick, and patients are able to resume normal activities within a few days.
+They may experience discomfort from the ablation needle site, and may experience fatigue, muscle ache, and possibly a low-grade fever (up to 102° F) for several days following the procedure.